snipem/gt7dashboard/README.md

 # gt7telemetry
-Python script to access/dump GT7 telemetry data.
+Python script to display GT7 telemetry data.

-Needs to be run from the terminal, and works best with a terminal of at least 92 x 42 characters.
+**Needs to be run from the terminal**, and works best with a terminal of at least 92 x 42 characters.
 The output is in a separate buffer, but you can comment out lines 9-28 to just write to your current terminal (might want to clear the terminal first).

+Run like this (substitute with your own console's LAN IP address):

+    python3 gt7telemetry.py 129.168.1.123

 This work is based purely on the shoulders of others.
 Python script originally from https://github.com/lmirel/mfc/blob/master/clients/gt7racedata.py